Home Compare BMY vs KO

 Bristol-Myers Squibb Company vs The Coca-Cola Company: Which Stock Looks Stronger in 2026?

-The Coca-Cola Company holds the cleaner structural position, with the lead spread across growth and valuation.
-Bristol-Myers Squibb Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The structural profiles are close, with Bristol-Myers Squibb Company carrying a narrow edge on valuation.
+The Coca-Cola Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.